attackdebris/auto-sslscan/README.md

 ### Prerequisites

-The only pre-reqs are:
+The pre-reqs are:

+1. Python (tested on Python 2.7)
-1. You must have sslscan installed and in your path (default in Kali)
+2. You must have sslscan installed and in your path (default in Kali)
-2. You need a valid Nmap XML output file (see below)
+3. You need a valid Nmap XML output file (see below)

 ### Nmap XML File